-The thesis, typewritten in final form and accompanied by a statement of approval written by the thesis director, must be presented for inspection at the Office of Research and Graduate Studies.
+The thesis must be presented for inspection at the Office of Research and Graduate Studies.

-Students who intend to graduate will apply online through Access.SMU by completing the Application for Candidacy to Graduate form.
+Students who intend to graduate will apply online through My SMU by completing the Application for Candidacy to Graduate form.
 Requirements and deadlines are posted on www.smu.edu/graduate.

-In submitting a thesis, the student thereby grants permission to the director of libraries at SMU to make copies at the director's discretion, upon the request of individuals or institutions.
+In submitting a thesis, the student thereby grants permission to the dean of Central University Libraries to make copies at the director's discretion, upon the request of individuals or institutions.